raideno/convex-billing/packages/docs/index.md

 });
 ```

-In your `checkout_cancel_url`, `checkout_success_url`, `checkout_return_url`, and `portal_return_url` handlers you should call the `sync` action to update the cached subscription state.
-This is not strictly necessary as the webhook will eventually sync the state before the user comes back to your app but it's better to do it in case the webhook is delayed.

-- [ ] This will be entirely handled by the library in the future by first redirecting to the convex backend and then redirecting to the provided url.

 **NOTE:** Limits and features are extracted from Price metadata using the configured prefixes (`limits:*`, `features:*`).
 Missing keys fall back to defaults for limits.

 ## Stripe Events